IAQI/qip-website/themes/devfest-theme-hugo/README.md

 > [!WARNING]
 > This has only been tested on macOS so far, so sharing your experience with other platforms here is very appreciated!

 Some version of `npm` might already be installed on your system, check which one with `$ npm --version`.
-If that works, you can run in the main `\qcrypt-website` folder
+If that works, you can run in the main `\qip-website` folder
 ```bash
 $ npm clean-install
 ```